raniamarhoni/RaniaMarhoni/README.md

 This is my Portfolio/CV Website to present to prospective employers and recruiters.
 It includes a about me section, my skills, work history, a portfolio to add future projects and a contact form.

 ## UX Design
-### User Studies
+### User Story
-This website is for prospective clients and recruiters to be able to see my skills, a brief overview of my work history and portfolio they are then able to download my CV if they wish to see more detail.
+As a new person in the industry I want the website to be seen by prospective clients and recruiters to be able to see my skills, a brief overview of my work history and portfolio they are then able to download my CV if they wish to see more detail.
+This is so I can develop connections within the industry and be able to get projects to work on in the future.
 ### Strategy
 The aim was to create a user-friendly minimalist design where users would be able to access information easily.
 ### Scope